amengel/amengel.github.io/research.md

        - title:   "Political Consumerism in a Racially Polarized Context (with Cindy D. Kam)"
        - title:   "A Crucible for Allyship?
 New Evidence on the Dynamics Between Democratic Partisanship and Solidarity Between People of Color (with Efrén O. Pérez, Seth Goldman, Yuen Huo, Tatishe Nteta, and Linda R. Tropp)"
-       - title:   "Acquiescence Bias and Predictive Validity: Problems and Potential Solutions for Agree-Disagree Scales (with Scott Clifford)"
-       - title:   "Raising the Future: Race and the Politics of Child-Rearing (in progress book manuscript with Allison Anoll and Mackenzie Israel-Trummel)"
+       - title:   "Fighting for the Future: Race and the Politics of Child-Rearing (in progress book manuscript with Allison Anoll and Mackenzie Israel-Trummel)"
-       - title:   "What is Conservative? (in progress book manuscript with Marc J. Hetherington and Jonathan Weiler)"
+       - title:   "What is Conservative? (book manuscript with Marc J. Hetherington and Jonathan Weiler)"

 ---